Art of Business puts a spotlight on Margaret Landis, Owner of Details Salon and Spa, to shed light on how to retain salon clients and employees.

-Letting employees know what’s going on in the business opens a discussion that generates new ideas and picks up on details that may go unnoticed, which brings us to Landis’ most significant piece of advice: “Surround yourself with like-minded people, including your team.
-The team is the lifeblood of your business—they need to have the same vision.
-Not giving them a voice would be an injustice.”
+Letting employees know what’s going on in the business opens a discussion that generates new ideas and picks up on details that may go unnoticed, which brings us to Landis’ most significant piece of advice: “Surround yourself with like-minded people.
+The team is the lifeblood of your business—they need to have the same vision as the leadership.”

 How did you grow as a team and a business?

-“We attended The Institute at Art of Business our first or second year as a salon, to learn many guidelines and protocols that needed put in place,” she said.
+“We attended The Institute at Art of Business to learn many guidelines and protocols that needed to be put in place,” she said.
 Making sure stylists are consistent with re-booking each guest is a huge key to unlocking more business potential.

 As far as business is concerned, customer service has been a massive goal for them.
-People are used to the status quo or less, meaning that customer service has gone to the wayside.
+People are used to the status quo or less, meaning that customer service has gone to the wayside, she said.
 “We wanted to stand out from the crowd in all aspects,” Landis said.
 Excellent customer service is one way they set themselves apart.

-They also attend education regularly and are continually learning through classes at Art of Business and Eufora, where she and two others at the salon represent the brand as educators.
+The staff also attends classes regularly through Art of Business and Eufora, which she and two others represent the brand as educators.

 What do you wish you knew when starting a salon?